-Elizaveta Kovaleva, Senior Consultant
+Elizaveta Kovaleva, Managing Consultant

 Elizaveta specialises in regulatory finance and the economics of state aid, working across a number of sectors in infrastructure.
 She focuses in particular on cost allocation, cost of capital estimation, financial modelling, and profitability assessments.
 She has developed analysis as part of market investigations by the UK Competition and Markets Authority (CMA) and state aid investigations by DG Competition.
 Elizaveta delivers sessions in regulatory finance at Oxera's Utility Finance and Utility Regulation courses as well as ad hoc workshops for clients such as HM Treasury.
 She has also presented at training courses on economic and financial analysis associated with state aid assessments for the CMA.

 The course will run over 2.5 non-residential days at Bankside Hotel in London.
 You are invited to join Oxera for informal drinks at the end of the first day and for a course dinner on the second evening.
-Further information about this will be communicated, including information regarding a preferential booking rate at the hotel, once your registration has been received.

-Course Fees

-(all include access to the drinks on 16th October and the course dinner on 18th October)

-Full Registration Fee £3200 + VAT

-Early Bird Registration - before Friday 8th September 2023 £2880 + VAT Course Code: EB10

-Multi booking 2 Delegates from the same company (price per person) £2560 + VAT Course Code: MB20

-Multi booking

-3 or more delegates from the same company (price per person) £2240 + VAT Course Code: MB30 oxera.com y in oxero

-Register now

-Maria Cruz Zenner Events Executive +32 (0) 2 895 90 86 maria.cruzzenner@oxera.com
+Further information about this will be communicated once your registration has been received.
+Course Fees (all include access to the end of day drinks on 11 June and the course dinner on 12 June) Full Registration Fee £3200 + VAT Early Bird Registration - before Friday 23rd May 2025 £2880 + VAT Course Code: EB10 Multi booking 2 Delegates from the same company (price per person) £2560 + VAT Course Code: MB20 Multi booking 3 or more delegates from the same company (price per person) £2240 + VAT Course Code: MB30 Register now Gokcen Tekbiyik Senior Events Executive gokcen.tekbiyik@oxera.com oxera.com @OxeraConsulting